dfarrell07/vagrant-opendaylight/README.md

 ### Standalone RPM Deployments

-Deploying OpenDaylight using its RPM directly, without additional configuration from a config management tool.
+Deploying OpenDaylight using [its RPM][8] directly, without additional configuration from a config management tool.

 Standalone RPM deployments don't require any dependencies.